techabhinav882-droid/weprior/GEOMETRIC_HERO_GUIDE.md

 ## ✅ Integration Complete

-Successfully integrated an elegant geometric hero background with animated floating shapes into the Infrathrone (LearnPage) landing page.
+Successfully integrated an elegant geometric hero background with animated floating shapes into the Infrawarrior (LearnPage) landing page.

 ## 📦 What Was Installed